 - advanced statistical modelling of road crash and other safety data

-- evaluating road safety treatments and programs
+- evaluation of road safety treatments, policies and programs

 - behavioural analysis of road users

 - roadwork traffic management and safety (work zone)